tagliateo/Brew-ti-ful-Reviews/README.md

 ## Getting Started

 To get started simply fork and clone this repo, cd into the directory and run `bundle install`.
 Running `rake db:migrate` will Migrate the DB, and running `rails server` and opening your browser to localhost:3000 will let you signup for an account and start saving some coffee to your profile.
+Needs Ruby version-2.6.1 to work.

 ## Contributing